 by Donald E. Sheppard

-An Officer with Hernando de Soto's army wrote "Having got across the Great River, the governor (DeSoto) marched a league and a half (four miles, eastward) and reached a large town of Aquixo, which was abandoned before his arrival.
-Over a plain they saw thirty Indians coming..."© UA Press
+A Gentleman of Elvas with Hernando de Soto's army wrote "Having got across the Great River, the governor (DeSoto) marched a league and a half (four miles, eastward) and reached a large town of Aquixo (today's Angel Mounds State Park), which was abandoned before his arrival."

-The late Dr. Glenn A. Black, a noted Indiana archaeologist, published several books* in which he speculated that Hernando de Soto's people may well have described the Angel Mounds Site, an ancient Indian village site on the shore of the Ohio River near Evansville.
+The late Dr. Glenn A. Black, a noted Indiana archaeologist, published several books* in which he speculated that Hernando de Soto's people may well have described the Angel Mounds Site, an ancient Indian village on the Ohio River several miles east-southeast of Evansville.

 Dr. Black noted (*v2, pp 549) that, "...the analogy between the physical type of Angel (Mound) men and women and the... peoples of the Southeast is sufficiently marked to add considerable validity to the documentation we have presented herein aiming toward a reconstruction with aid of historical data (the DeSoto Chronicles), of a preliterate historical site (at Angel Mounds)...
 It would appear on the basis of archaeological evidence that this site could well have been the "principal town" of almost any one of the "provinces" through which De Soto passed."
 Dr. Black preceded that statement with fifty pages of comparisons of archaeological data found at Angel Mounds with items described by De Soto's people, including the topography of Angel Mounds with Aquixo (Angel Mounds), Pacaha (Terre Haute), and Casqui (Vincennes), three large Native American sites in Indiana.